andrewdyar/switchyard/CONTRIBUTING.md

 ### Branches

 There are currently two base branches:
-- `develop` - development of Medusa 2.0
+- `develop` - development of Switchyard 2.0
-- `v1.x` - development of Medusa v1.x
+- `v1.x` - development of Switchyard v1.x

 Note, if you wish to patch v1.x you should use `v1.x` as the base branch for your pull request.
 This is not the default when you clone the repository.